 Switch browsers: If you’re watching on a laptop or desktop computer, you’ll get a fresh preview window for each browser.
 Simply by moving between Chrome, Microsoft Edge, Firefox, Opera, Vivaldi, Brave, and Apple’s Safari, you can cover a huge chunk of the tournament.
 (While there’s no native Chromecast support for sending the video to your TV, tab mirroring does work.)

 Use your mobile devices: Download the March Madness Live app on iOS or Android, and you’ll get another three-hour preview to enjoy.
 Got an iPad or Android tablet?
 Install the March Madness app there to get yet another three-hour preview.
-(Sadly, Chromecast and AirPlay are both blocked with this method, so you can’t send the video to your TV.)
+(Sadly, AirPlay and Chromecast are both blocked with this method, so you can’t send the video to your TV.)

 Cycle through streaming devices: The March Madness Live app is also available on every major streaming platform, including Roku, Fire TV, Android TV/Google TV, Apple TV, Xbox consoles, Samsung TVs, and LG TVs.
 Each of those comes with its own three-hour preview.
-If you have multiple streaming devices, you can use each one to extend your preview time even further.
+If you have multiple streaming devices—or a streaming device plugged into a smart TV—you can use each platform to extend your preview time even further.

 Further trickery: On some devices, you might be able to uninstall and reinstall the March Madness app to get a fresh three-hour preview.
-This worked reliably for me on iOS and Apple TV.
+This has worked reliably for me on iOS and Apple TV in years past.
 As a last resort, factory-resetting your streaming device can also reset the preview clock, though of course you’ll need to download and set up all your other apps again if you do this.

 Jared Newman / IDG